DeannaCarina/CI-MP-1/README.md

 # Credits
 ## Code
 <ul>
-    <li>Mark Caron - Hamburger menu used for smaller screen sizes in header of all pages
+    <li>Mark Caron - Hamburger menu used for smaller screen sizes in header of all HTML pages.
         <ul>
             <li>Sourced from: https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793</li>
             <li>Also viewable on: https://gist.github.com/markcaron</li>
+            <li>Use this link to view how I edited the code to meet the needs of the website: <a href="https://raw.githubusercontent.com/DeannaCarina/travelcaribbean/master/readme-files/CREDITED-WORK.md" target="_blank">Edited code file</a></li>
         </ul>
     </li>
 </ul>

 ## Content
 <ul>
-    <li>Factual statements used in the islands.html file are taken from the Wikipedia pages of the relevant websites (referenced via external link in the relevant information box)</li>
+    <li>Factual statements used in the islands.html file are taken from the Wikipedia pages of the relevant islands (referenced via external link in the relevant information box)</li>
-    <li>Factual statements used in the types.html file are found from standard Google searches e.g. "<em>What is the average temerature in the Caribbean?</em>", "<em>When is hurricane season in the Carribean</em>" and "<em>What were the after effects of Hurricane Irma?"</em></li>
+    <li>Factual statements used in the types.html file are found from standard Google searches e.g. "<em>What is the average temperature in the Caribbean?</em>", "<em>When is hurricane season in the Carribean</em>" and "<em>What were the after effects of Hurricane Irma?"</em></li>
-    <li>The bulk of the text foud in the types.html page are written from my own thoughts and ideas</li>
+    <li>The bulk of the text found in the types.html page are written from my own thoughts and ideas</li>
     <li>The reviews written in index.html were written by my family members and myself</li>
-    <li>HTML code used in the website was taken from the classes delivered by Code Institute in the HTML essentials module</li>
+    <li>HTML code used in the website was taken from the classes delivered by Code Institute in the HTML essentials module (with the esception noted in the Code Credits section)</li>
-    <li>CSS code used in the website was taken from the classes delivered by Code Institute in the CSS essentials module</li>
+    <li>CSS code used in the website was taken from the classes delivered by Code Institute in the CSS essentials module (with the esception noted in the Code Credits section)</li>
 </ul>

-## Credits - Images
+## Images
 All images seen on the website apart from those listed below are from my own photography portfolio, some of these images can be found on my <a href="https://www.instagram.com/deannacarina/" target="_blank">Instagram</a> page and some on my <a href="https://www.facebook.com/DeannaCarina/photos_albums" target="_blank">Facebook</a> page in the Caribbean Cruise Albums.

 ### Pexels Images